aditimohanp/medical-diagnosis/README.md

 # medical-diagnosis
-this is a prolog code for a simple medical diagnosis checking for common symptoms and detecting the possible disease.
+this is a prolog code for a medical diagnosis checking for common symptoms and detecting the possible disease.